ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

-The TCG is trying to solve the problem of knowing if a networking device should be part of a network, if it belongs to the operator, and if it is running approriate software.
+The TCG is trying to solve the problem of knowing if a networking device should be part of a network, if it belongs to the operator, and if it is running appropriate software.
 The work covers most of the use cases in {{netattest}}.

 This proposal is a work-in-progress, and is available to TCG members only.
 The goal is to be multi-vendor, scalable and extensible.
 The proposal intentionally limits itself to:

 * "non-privacy-preserving applications (i.e., networking, Industrial IoT )",
-* that the firmware is provided by the device manufacturer
+* the firmware is provided by the device manufacturer
-* that there is a manufacturer installed hardware root of trust (such as a TPM and boot room)
+* there is a manufacturer installed hardware root of trust (such as a TPM and boot room)

 Service providers and enterprises deploy hundreds of routers, many of them in